Living without being connected to the internet for a week

 Last Monday evening (3rd June), just as I was uploading photographs to illustrate a draft blog post about the serious flooding we were experiencing in Prague, our connection to the internet died.
 I soon discovered that the cause of the problem was that our landline phone was also dead – our broadband internet connection is via the landline.

 Awaking on Tuesday morning, to find that we still did not have a functioning internet connection, I contacted Gordon the Church Treasurer using my mobile phone, to explain the problem.
-Although the contract with our service provider O2, is in my name, the monthly bill is . . . → Read More: Living without being connected to the internet for a week
+Although the contract with our service provider O2, is in my name, the monthly bill is sent electronically to Gordon, for him to settle directly from the Church account.
+Gordon assured me that O2 had an English-speaking helpline and he would contact them and let me know the outcome.

 Prague Zoo